Community Engaged Learning Awards

 Applications are due by 11:59 pm on October 28, 2018.

 Applications will be reviewed based on the following criteria:

-- Proposed project describes an equitable working relationship with a community member, organization or population
+- Proposed project describes a working relationship with a community member, organization, or population

-- Proposed project engages in real-world problem solving through connecting expertise/resources/learning to actual needs in a community
+- Proposed project engages in real-world problem solving through connecting expertise/resources/learning to needs in a community

 - Anticipated outcomes and explanation of how it relates to undergraduate research or scholarly activity